Amazon launches its Irish website

 While some may welcome Amazon's further commitment to Ireland, others might lament the impact it could have on local shops and high streets.

-Amazon has also come in for criticism in many countries for how it treats its workers with tales of long shifts, mediocre pay, and employees being denied simple things like toilet breaks in some of its distribution and fulfilment centres.
+Amazon has come in for criticism in many countries for how it treats its workers with tales of long shifts, mediocre pay, and employees being denied simple things like toilet breaks in some of its distribution and fulfilment centres.